-&lt;sup>2 Law 186/2014 "Provisions concerning the voluntary disclosure of capital held abroad as well as for the strengthening of the fight against tax evasion.
-Provisions on money-laundering."
-This measure brought changes to the legal system including the addition to the criminal code and Article 25-octies of Legislative Decree 231/2001 of the new crime of money laundering (Article 648-ter.1) as well as the harshening of the penalties for money laundering (Article 648-ter).
+&lt;sup>4 Law 186/2014 "Provisions on emergence and return of capital held illegally abroad as well as for strengthening the fight against tax evasion.
+Provisions on self-laundering."
+This measure brought changes to the legal system including the addition to the Criminal Code and Article 25-octies of Legislative Decree 231/2001 of the new crime of self-laundering (Article 648-ter.1) as well as the harshening of the penalties for money laundering (Article 648-bis) and for the use of money, goods or benefits from illicit origin (Article 648-ter).